High spirits battle: Asia tycoons vie for cognac maker Louis Royer

 Malaysia and Vietnam are the other big cognac consumers in the region, ranking number three and four, behind China and Taiwan.
 Vietnam's demand is set to surge 75 percent between 2014-2019, Euromonitor estimates.

 Louis Royer, with its XO cognac that was launched in 1988 in a decanter, is the smallest of the global cognac makers.
-The industry is dominated by the likes of LVMH (LVMH.PA) and its Hennessy brand, and Remy Cointreau (RCOP.PA), maker of Remy Martin cognac, among others.
+The industry is dominated by the likes of LVMH and its Hennessy brand, and Remy Cointreau, maker of Remy Martin cognac, among others.